DigitalProductInnovationAndDevelopment/Research-Position-Analysis-Platform/README.md

 ---

 For any issues, please refer to the respective README files in `backend` and `frontend` folders or contact the maintainers.
+For questions or feedback, reach out via the course Discord or contact us through internal channels at TUM.